mvlg/mvlg.github.io/Publications.md

 **Reviews**

 * “[Faustian Bargains: The Legends and Legacies of German ‘Liberal Ethnology’](https://histanthro.org/reviews/faustian-bargains/)” \[Review of H. Glenn Penny, _Im Schatten Humboldts.
-Eine tragische Geschichte der deutschen Ethnologie_\], History of Anthropology Review, Volume 44.
+Eine tragische Geschichte der deutschen Ethnologie_\], <u>History of Anthropology Review</u>, Volume 44.
-* “Seductio ad Absurdum” \[Review of Matthew Rampley, _The Seductions of Darwin: Art, Evolution, Neuroscience_\], Oxford Art Journal, Volume 43, Issue 1 (March 2020), 152–155.
+* “Seductio ad Absurdum” \[Review of Matthew Rampley, _The Seductions of Darwin: Art, Evolution, Neuroscience_\], <u>Oxford Art Journal</u>, Volume 43, Issue 1 (March 2020), 152–155.
-* Review: Barbara Wittmann, _Bedeutungsvolle Kritzeleien: Eine Kultur- und Wissensgeschichte der Kinderzeichung, 1500–1950_.
-Bilderfahrzeuge.
-Blog of the Bilderfahrzeuge Research Group.
+* [Review: Barbara Wittmann, _Bedeutungsvolle Kritzeleien: Eine Kultur- und Wissensgeschichte der Kinderzeichung, 1500–1950_.](https://bilderfahrzeuge.hypotheses.org/3609) Blog of the Bilderfahrzeuge Research Group.
 April 8, 2019.
-* “Specters of the Primitive.
-A Review in Three Parts.”Bilderfahrzeuge.
-Blog of the Bilderfahrzeuge Research Group.
+* [“Specters of the Primitive.
+A Review in Three Parts.”](https://bilderfahrzeuge.hypotheses.org/4487) Blog of the Bilderfahrzeuge Research Group.
 December 9, 2019.

 **Translations**

-* “Carl Schmitt’s Political Theology” \[annotated translation of a 1924 essay by Hugo Ball\].
-October, Issue 146 (Fall 2013), 65–92.
+* “Carl Schmitt’s Political Theology” \[annotated translation of a 1924 essay by Hugo Ball\]. <u>October</u>, Issue 146 (Fall 2013), 65–92.
 With “Afterword: Hugo Ball’s Political* Theology.” <u>October</u>, Issue 146 (Fall 2013), 93–96.
-> *For reasons unclear to me, the editor dropped the word 'political' just before the issue went to print.
+    *For reasons unclear to me, the editor dropped the word 'political' just before the issue went to print.
 Those anticipating a Dadaist catechism will be disappointed.

 **Art Writing**

 * "Mnemic Seizures in the Digestive Tract of the Universe” and "Blood is never buried – it only ever flows” in: _Elise Florenty & Marcel Türkowsky: One head too many_ (Berlin: Bom Dia Boa Tarde Boa Noite, 2017).
-* “2007: _Zeitung_ \[on a photobook by Peter Piller\],” in “Notes for a History of the PhotoBook and the Archive”, _Aperture Magazine Photobook Review_ (Spring 2016).
+* “2007: _Zeitung_ \[on a photobook by Peter Piller\],” in “Notes for a History of the PhotoBook and the Archive”, <u>Aperture Magazine Photobook Review</u> (Spring 2016).
-* “Open Secret,” Geert Goiris, _Lying Awake_ (Amsterdam: Roma Publications, 2013).
+* “Open Secret,” in: Geert Goiris, _Lying Awake_ (Amsterdam: Roma Publications, 2013).
 * “Batia Suter,” in: _Lieber Aby Warburg: Was tun mit Bildern?
 Vom Umgang mit fotographischem Material_, ed.
 Eva Schmidt (Siegen: Museum für Gegenwartkunst Siegen / Heidelberg: Kehrer Verlag, 2012).